nocobase/docs/docs/en-US/welcome/community/translations.md

 # Translation

 The default language of NocoBase is English.
-Currently, English, Simplified Chinese, and Japanese are supported.
-We sincerely invite you to contribute translations for additional languages, enabling users around the world to use our system more conveniently!
+Currently, the main application supports English, Italian, Dutch, Simplified Chinese, and Japanese.
+We sincerely invite you to contribute translations for additional languages, enabling users around the world to enjoy an even more convenient NocoBase experience.

 ---